AirAsia X Logo

 2022 – today

-In 2022, AirAsia X rolled out a new logo that reflected its expansion to new places like China and Europe.
-This logo featured a red circle that looked like a globe, fitting AirAsia X’s image as a forward-thinking airline expanding the possibilities of affordable long-haul flights.
-This globe symbolized the airline’s goal to connect different parts of the world.
+In 2022, AirAsia X introduced a new logo that reflected its expansion to new destinations, including China and Europe.
+This logo featured a red circle that resembled a globe, fitting AirAsia X’s image as a forward-thinking airline that expands the possibilities of affordable long-haul flights.
+This globe symbolized the airline’s goal to connect the world’s different parts.

 The logo used soft white letters similar to AirAsia, ensuring the brand was easily recognized.
 The layout mirrored a plane’s takeoff, with words rising from bottom to top, representing growth.
 A bold ‘X,’ doubling as an airplane, added energy to the design, implying speed.